At a glance

 When you watch your child struggling with homework, it’s natural to wonder if those assignments are really necessary.
 That’s a question parents and teachers often debate.

 According to the National Education Association (NEA), teachers shouldn’t give homework just to give homework.
 The assignments should serve one of three purposes:

 - Practice: Kids use a new skill they just learned or work on a skill that they need to review.

-- Extension: Kids learn more about a topic than was covered in the classroom.
+- Extension: Kids learn more about a topic that was covered in the classroom.
 They’re doing something like developing a project for the science fair or writing a poem in the same style as one they read in class.